 - Grogger – a noisemaker

-- Hamantaschen – filled cookie which represents Haman’s hat; Haman is the villain of the Purim story
+- Hamantaschen – filled cookie in the shape of a triangle which represents Haman’s hat; Haman is the villain of the Purim story

 - Queen Esther – Jewish heroine